nashid/eagleplus-pub/README.md

 Dir `input_generation` contains code which calls Ddoctor to generate inputs.
 It also contains two lists for the list of APIs for which we want to generate inputs.

-Dir `newrules` contains code for the new rules for torchrec and other new applications
+Dir `newrules` contains code for the new rules (e.g., distributed vs non-distributed).

 Dir `others` contains code which were used during developing, but are not needed for reproduction.